Pariari/pariari/content/events/P2P/index.md

 The White Pube workshop: *how to write from The Self*
 🕙 Tues 10 Nov 6-9pm (AEST)

 These are limited-capacity sessions open to participants based in Australia.
 More info about each workshop and how to apply below.
 Both workshops will be delivered in English.

-Please email hello@pariari.org or DM [@pari_ari_](https://www.instagram.com/pari_ari_/) on Instagram if you would like to discuss any access needs.
+If you have any questions about the workshops or would like to discuss any access needs, email hello@pariari.org or DM [@pari_ari_](https://www.instagram.com/pari_ari_/) on Instagram.

-This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.